 So Charley, we’ve really loved having you as part of the team here in Cape Town – it’s been an amazing eight months and I know that I speak for everyone when I say that we’re going to miss you.

 First of all, can you tell us what your role involves?

 The role is really vast, and for that reason I have been able to shape it and make it my own.
-I generally spend 4 days a week in the Head Office in Cape Town working with the rest of The Happy Africa Foundation team, really getting stuck in to what it takes to effectively run an NGO.
+I generally spend 4 days a week in the Head Office in Cape Town working with the rest of The African Impact Foundation team, really getting stuck in to what it takes to effectively run an NGO.
 I have been able to assist in getting new projects approved by the board, write grant proposals, host fundraising events and working as a go-to for other interns throughout Africa.